mikro-orm/mikro-orm/docs/docs/events.md

 ### Upsert hooks

 `em.upsert()` and `em.upsertMany` cannot fire the create/update hooks, as we don't know if the query is an insert or update, those methods offer their own hooks - `beforeUpsert` and `afterUpsert`.
-The `beforeUpsert` event might provide a DTO instead of entity instance, based on how you call the upsert method. `afterUpsert` event will always receive already managed entity instance.
+The `beforeUpsert` event might provide a DTO instead of entity instance, based on how you call the upsert method.
+You can use the `EventArgs.meta` object to detect what kind of entity it belongs to. `afterUpsert` event will always receive already managed entity instance.

 ## Limitations of lifecycle hooks